Pelletizing: Preparation

-Formation of the raw Pellets
+Formation

 The formation of raw iron ore pellets, also known as pelletizing, has the objective of producing pellets in an appropriate band of sizes and with mechanical properties high usefulness during the stresses of transference, transport, and use.
 For example, waste materials are ground before being heated and introduced into a press for compression.
 Both mechanical force and thermal processes are used to produce the correct pellet properties.
 From an equipment point of view there are two alternatives for industrial production of iron ore pellets: the drum and the pelletizing disk.

 Thermal processing

 In order to confer to the pellets high resistance metallurgic mechanics and appropriate characteristics, the pellets are subjected to thermal processing, which involves stages of drying, preheating, firing, after-firing and cooling.
 The duration of each stage and the temperature that the pellets are subjected to have a strong influence on the final product quality.

 Pharmaceutical industry

 In the field of medicine, pelletization is referred to as the agglomeration process that converts fine powders or granules into more or less spherical pellets.
 The use of the technology increased because it allows for the controlled release of dosage form, which also lead to a uniform absorption with less mucosal irritation within the gastrointestinal tract.
 There are different pelletization processes applied in the pharmaceutical industry and these typically vary according to the bonding forces.
 Some examples of the processes include balling, compression, and spray congealing.
 Balling is similar to the wet (or green) pelletization used in the iron ore industry.